slotix/dbconvert-streams-website/docs/targets/translate-ddl.md

 Before moving actual data from the source database to the destination, you must have mapped tables with the same structures in both the source and destination databases.

-DBConvert Stream can convert `CREATE Table` DDL statements between different dialects.
+DBConvert Streams can convert `CREATE Table` DDL statements between different dialects.
 Thus, there is no need to worry about manual type conversion between MySQL and Postgres databases.
-For each table in the source database specified in the configuration, DBConvert Stream creates corresponding tables with the same structure in the target database.
+For each table in the source database specified in the configuration, DBConvert Streams creates corresponding tables with the same structure in the target database.